Jackson Hall (JH), Room 210

 HE 251.
 Community and Public Health Issues.
 4 Credits.

 Examines cultural, social, behavioral and environmental public health issues.
 Investigates the causes and potential solutions for current community health issues, and overviews the organization of community and healthcare agencies.
 Explores career opportunities in community health.
 Includes community-based learning.
 Audit available.

 HE 252.
 First Aid - Basics and Beyond.
 4 Credits.

 Introduces first aid and emergency knowledge and skills in the work, community, and home environment.
 Examines first aid care in remote and/or wilderness settings.
 Upon successful completion of this course, students may earn an American Red Cross Responding to Emergencies Adult and Pediatric First Aid/CPR/AED Certificate.
-Recommended: RD 115 or equivalent placement test scores.
+Recommended: (RD 115 or IRW 115) or equivalent placement.

 HE 254.
 Weight Management and Personal Health.
 3 Credits.